openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>Etcd specifies configuration for the control plane etcd cluster.
+<p>etcd specifies configuration for the control plane etcd cluster.
 The
-default ManagementType is Managed.
-Once set, the ManagementType cannot be changed.</p>
+default managementType is Managed.
+Once set, the managementType cannot be changed.</p>
 </td>
 </tr>